iamnamananand996/simple-chat/README.md

 * Create a GitHub Action that will launch your chat server and attempt to send a message to the server from the client.
 Make sure that niether the server or client exit with a failure.
-This action should be run anytime new code is pushed to a branch or landed on the main branch.
+This action should be run anytime new code is pushed to a branch or landed on the main branch